Uryaswi/Disease-Prediction-System/README.md

 # Disease-Prediction-System

 ## 🚀 Overview
 A comprehensive web application that predicts multiple diseases based on user-provided data and offers chatbot support for guidance and assistance.
-The system leverages machine learning models to provide accurate predictions and a chatbot built with Ollama for user interaction.
+The system leverages machine learning models to provide accurate predictions and a powerful LLM -based chatbot built with Ollama for user interaction.

 ## 🌟 Features
 1.Predicts various diseases such as: